Moesif/moesif-cloudflare/README.md

 # Moesif Cloudflare SDK

-This SDK is for the Cloudflare Workers using the new ES Module Model.
+This SDK is for integration [Moesif](https://www.moesif.com) with [Cloudflare Workers](https://developers.cloudflare.com/workers/) using the new ES Module Model.

 ## Important Note about Legacy Service Worker Model